In a Special Way: Background and recording

 Mark DeBarge was initially scheduled to sing lead on "Stay With Me", although no one could locate his whereabouts.
 At the time, the song was unfinished and the group was hoping to get Mark's input.
 In the end, Bunny and El were forced to complete the song, with El having to perform lead vocals at the last minute.
-Bunny also liked the song "Need Somebody", but felt it sounded better before it was mixed.
-As the track was sent to be mixed, she felt "Need Somebody" lost a lot during the mixing process - feeling it sounded watered down.
-Bunny also revealed that "Love Me In a Special Way" was originally conceived as a gospel song.
+Bunny also liked the song "Need Somebody", but was critical of its mixing, which she felt watered down the song's sound.
+She also revealed that "Love Me In a Special Way" was originally conceived as a gospel song.
 The group also wanted to revisit the material from their debut album, for which they felt was mishandled.
-They decided to use two songs from the album: "Queen Of My Heart", which was included on In a Special Way, while "Share My World" would be included on their next album, Rhythm of the Night.
-The song "I Give Up On You" was written by James DeBarge with their labelmate Billy Preston and later recorded the song at Preston's house.
+They decided to use two songs from the album: "Queen of My Heart", which was included on In a Special Way, while "Share My World" would be included on their next album, Rhythm of the Night.
+The song "I Give Up On You" was written by James DeBarge with their labelmate Billy Preston, and was recorded at Preston's house.

-Recording engineer Barney Perkins was particularly fond of the album's closing track "A Dream" and played it every time the group came to the studio to record.
+Recording engineer Barney Perkins was particularly fond of the album's closing track, "A Dream", and played it every time the group came to the studio to record.
 As they were close to finishing the project, Berry Gordy imposed a deadline for them to complete the album.